isabella232/journeys.en/help/using/reporting/reportingdimensions.md

 ---
-title: Dimensions and metrics available for Journey orchestration
+title: Dimensions and metrics available for Journey Orchestration
-description: Learn about dimensions and metrics available for Journey orchestration
+description: Learn about dimensions and metrics available for Journey Orchestration
 page-status-flag: never-activated
 uuid: 269d590c-5a6d-40b9-a879-02f5033863fc
 contentOwner: sauviat